 The Neighbors: Income

-The neighbors in the Pinson / Five Points neighborhood in Jackson are middle-income, making it a moderate income neighborhood.
+The neighbors in the Pinson / Five Points neighborhood in Jackson are lower-middle income, making it a below average income neighborhood.

 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 52.3%

 A neighborhood is far different if it is dominated by enlisted military personnel

 rather than people who earn their living by farming.
 It is also different if